Borchert Field: Later years

-Borchert Field was too small to accommodate Major League Baseball.
-Milwaukee civic leaders, seeking a major league franchise, built County Stadium to replace Borchert Field.
-It was intended that the Brewers would play in County Stadium in the 1953 season, but early that year their parent club, the Boston Braves, relocated to Milwaukee, so the final season of baseball at Borchert Field also turned out to be the last season of Brewers minor league baseball.
-The minor league franchise remained the Braves' top affiliate, moving to Toledo after the Mud Hens had moved the previous year, and were renamed the Toledo Glass Sox where they won the American Association pennant that same year.
+By the 1950s, Borchert Field was in disrepair and too small to accommodate Major League Baseball.
+Milwaukee civic leaders, seeking a major league franchise, built Milwaukee County Stadium to replace Borchert Field.
+It was intended that the minor league Brewers would move from Borchert to play in Milwaukee County Stadium in the 1953 season.
+However, early that year their parent club, the Boston Braves, relocated to Milwaukee and made Milwaukee County Stadium their new home.
+In a corresponding move, the minor league franchise moved to Toledo, Ohio, after the Toledo Mud Hens had moved the previous year.
+The team was renamed the Toledo Glass Sox where they won the American Association pennant that same year.

-After the stands were demolished, the field remained for some ten years as a recreational area.
-Later, the former site of the ballpark (and the entire block) became fully occupied by Interstate 43, Milwaukee's major north-south freeway, just north of exit 74 (Locust Street).
-Many of the houses on 7th and 8th streets facing the park still exist, now facing the highway, for which 7th and 8th are effectively frontage roads.
+In December 1952, with Milwaukee County Stadium expected to be open for the 1953 season, Borchert Field was demolished.
+The demolition occurred with little public attention, with the wood from the grandstands piled up for members of the public to take for free for kindling.
+The city had purchased the property in 1952; during the demolition, there were proposals to use the site for a playground, homes, a school, or a highway.
+The field remained for some ten years as a recreational park.
+In 1963, the former site of the ballpark (and the entire block) became fully occupied by Interstate 43, Milwaukee's major north-south freeway.

-Dimensions

-In 1947 home plate was moved approximately twenty feet north, farther away from the backstop and reducing the distance to center field.